7 Content Rules

 Let your passion for serving your clients show through.
 Be authentic.
 Represent yourself and your business accurately.
 Build trust by engaging your clients with your commitment to them and to the industry your serve.

-Share an opinion about a recent news story that's affecting your industry or audience.
+Consider up-ing your trustworthy-IQ by sharing an opinion about a recent news story that's affecting your industry or audience.
+And, just stating the obvious here, but gripping isn’t nearly as attractive as being part of the solution.
 By taking the lead you’ll benefit from the extra boost of being one of the first to comment on an industry topic.

 When you create bold content that connects with your audience, your voice will resonate in meaningful ways, making your website a go-to resource.